Daddy (1923 film)

 Daddy is a 1923 American silent drama film directed by E. Mason Hopper for Associated First National Pictures.
 It stars Jackie Coogan, Arthur Edmund Carewe, Josie Sedgwick, and Cesare Gravina.
 The script was written by Jackie Coogan's parents, Jack and Lillian.
 Coogan plays the son of a poor violin teacher who is separated from his father when his parents break up their marriage, only to be reunited again when his father makes it as a famous musician.
 The film was shot on six reels.
+A print exists in the UCLA Film & Television Archive.